benderdragon/Monster-Collection-Scripts/docs/ai_instructions.md

     *   Clean up any `https://www.google.com/url?` prefixes from hyperlinks.
 *   **Data Handling:** Be mindful that `setValues()` can overwrite formulas and data types.
 Ensure a proper mix of values and formulas is maintained when writing data back to a sheet.
 *   **Best Practices:**
+    *   Place `/* exported functionName */` declarations immediately before the JSDoc block for the associated function.
     *   Name internal helper functions with a trailing underscore (e.g., `myHelper_()`) to indicate they are not meant for direct execution by the user or from the editor.
+    *   Do not prefix JSDoc descriptions with a hyphen (`-`).
     *   Ensure `@OnlyCurrentDoc` is present in applicable script files to limit security scope.
     *   Do not add UI code (`SpreadsheetApp.getUi()`) unless specifically requested.
     *   For non-trivial functions, add `console.log()` statements to show execution progress.